Hamid Drake: Early life

-Hamid Drake (birth name Henry Lawrence Drake) was born in 1955 in Monroe, Louisiana, and when he was a child his family moved to Evanston, Illinois.
+Hamid Drake (birth name Henry Lawrence Drake) was born in 1955 in Monroe, Louisiana, and when he was a child, he moved to Evanston, Illinois to live with relatives.
 There, he started playing with local rock and R&B bands, which eventually brought him to the attention of Fred Anderson, an older saxophonist who had also moved to Evanston from Monroe as a child decades earlier.
 Drake worked with Anderson from 1974 to 2010, including on Anderson's 1979 The Missing Link.
 At Anderson's workshops, a young Hamid met Douglas Ewart, George E. Lewis and other members of Chicago's Association for the Advancement of Creative Musicians (AACM).
 Another of the most significant percussion influences on Drake, Ed Blackwell, dates from this period.
 Drake's flowing rhythmic expressions and interest in the roots of the music drew like-minded musicians together into a performance and educational collective named the Mandingo Griot Society, which combined traditional African music and narrative with distinctly American influences.